emilio-molina/audio_degrader/README.md

 `pip install audio_degrader`

 The program depends on `sox` and `ffmpeg`, so you might need to install them as well.
+Recommended `brew` in OSX and `apt-get` in linux.

 ## Applications
 * Evaluate Music Information Retrieval systems under different degrees of degradations